psu13/mutable-hakyll/posts/10-things-to-eat-in-pittsburgh-before-you-are-dead-2024.md

 Anything else on the menu at any of these places.

-The Chonqing style "dry hot" whole chicken wings at Sichuan Spice in Shadyside are a sensation.
+The Chongqing style "dry hot" whole chicken wings at Sichuan Spice in Shadyside are a sensation.
 This is not on their online takeout menu, so maybe I hallucinated it.
 But if it's there get it.